-As Senior Program Manager, Douna is responsible for establishing relationships with organizations that serve children and youth ages 4-18 in Atlanta so they can participate in the programming at the Reading Center.
+As Director of Programs in Atlanta, Douna is responsible for establishing relationships with organizations that serve children and youth ages 4-18 in Atlanta so they can participate in the programming at the Pajama Program Center.
 She creates, manages and oversees all of the Atlanta Center’s programs.

 What I like most about my job:

 “We work with many community partners that serve children affected by instability.
 And one of the best things I like about my job is meeting all of the wonderful, real-life super heroes in our community, doing the hard and important work of caring for, teaching, providing food and shelter, or a listening ear to those most vulnerable to instability – our children.”